IT Project Management: 20 Questions to Ask When Taking over a Project

 If the answer is yes to most of these questions, then you will be able to take over the project with the confidence that proper project management is in place, and chances of success are high.
 On the other hand, is the answer is no to most questions, the situation may look perilous, but nevertheless is an excellent opportunity to raise the alarm and get support for corrective and preventive actions before is too late.

-Have you ever taken over an already started IT Project?
+Have you ever taken over an IT Project that was alread part-way through?
 What was your biggest challenge?
 Did we miss an important question?
 Which other questions would you ask?
 Please share your thoughts.